-Situating Mongolia in the World from Geologic Time to the PresentUniversity of Pennsylvania Museum of Archaeology a
+Situating Mongolia in the World from Geologic Time to the PresentUniversity of Pennsylvania Museum of Archaeology and Anthropology

 With its small population and low GDP, Mongolia is frequently deemed "unique" or tacked onto various area studies programs: Inner Asia, Central Asia, Northeast Asia, or Eurasia.
 This volume is a response to the concern that countries such as Mongolia are marginalized when academia and international diplomacy reconfigure area studies borders in the postsocialist era.